EvanMHoward/Otolith13C_hypoxia/README.md

 h.
 HowardDeutsch_BloodMeasurements processes BloodPint to generate estimates of Pw, Pint, and Pmet.

 ***i.
-HowardDeutsch_MakeDatabaseStructures...placeholder.
-This script generates some databases in their expected forms (FishBase trophic levels and GLODAP inorganic carbonate system hydrographic variables) but is not fully functional at this time.
-Specifically, this script will be superceded by a version which calls a new laoding script that downloads and processes World Ocean Atlas data into the form expected by the scripts.
-The WOA data is too large to archive in this repository.
+HowardDeutsch_MakeDatabaseStructures.
+This script downloads and processes databases used by other scripts in this repository (FishBase trophic levels, GLODAP inorganic carbonate system hydrographic variables, and World Ocean Atlas climatological hydrographic fields).
+Please modify this script to set appropriate filepaths, and run prior to any other scripts.
+The following helper scripts are called only by HowardDeutsch_MakeDatabaseStructures and calls therein:
+    i.1 Driver_HowardEtAl_otoliths downloads WOA18 climatological data onto a WOA09 33-depth level grid, and processes it for use by other scripts in this repository. i.2 combine_woa_data combines monthly, seasonal, and annual fields according to the highest resolution avaialble at each depth level i.3 create_woa_netcdf generates the a single netcdf file from the several files for individual parameters and time periods that constitute the WOA repository i.4 download_woa downloads the constituent WOA files from the repository i.5 grid_area calculates the area associated with each WOA grid cell i.6 O2pressure calculates the depth-corrected partial pressure of oxygen from reported concentrations. i.7 sw_pres is used to estimate pressure from depth

 j.
 HowardDeutsch_OMminDIC_corr calculates the average difference between organic matter composition and seawater DIC for the species considered in this manuscript.